marlow75/retropic/README.md

 512 colors total, 3 modes, 2 usefull for graphics.

-* dithered - first pass floyds dithering, colors of the original picture are replaced by retro machine palette, dithered.
+* none, floyds, apple – dithering, colors of the original picture are replaced by retro machine palette.
 * adjust contrast - gives more or less contrast - replaces colors.

 * 320x200 - use 16 colors, palette is result of Kohonen pixel classification.